MBvisti/weight-tracker-article/README.md

 # How to structure Golang applications

+**2024 Update**:
+Since I wrote this article lots have changed both in how I structure things but also the libraries available (like sqlc, templ) in the ecosystem.
+I still this has some value for newcomers as it discusses some code architectural concepts that are healthy to know.
+However, I will write a follow-up soon that discusses the layout and reasons, based on my project [Grafto](https://github.com/mbv-labs/grafto].

 This is the repository for my article on how to structure Golang applications.
-It can be found [here](https://levelup.gitconnected.com/a-practical-approach-to-structuring-go-applications-7f77d7f9c189).
+It can be found [here](https://mortenvistisen.com/posts/practical-approach-to-structuring-go-apps).

 The purpose is to show newcomers to Go how structure their applications.